DigiStratum/angularapp/README.md

 server.

 Other useful operations include:
+  * `grunt bower` - just get/update the bower dependencies
   * `grunt clean` - clean the build result directories out
   * `grunt test` - just run the tests without building
   * `grunt build` - just build without testing or making a dist version
   * `grunt dist` - make build and dist versions without testing
+  * `grunt quick` - similar to build target, but skips testing and dist build (more quicker!)
   * `grunt watch` - watch for changes in source/test files and re-run tests when they do
   * `grunt translate` - get translation strings from source files (po/extracted.pot) and compile *.po